FAQs

 Bunking with friends?!

 Each grade will be assigned to the same cabin.
 For example: 6th grade boys will bunk with 6th grade boys, 7th grade boys with 7th grade boys, and so on.
 Some of the cabins can house the whole grade, others will be broken up into couple of cabins depending on the size of the group and where we are able to put them.
 Our best advice for kids if they want to share a bunk with a particular friend from the same grade is to find that friend after the register and walk together to their cabin so they can find a bunk together.
 When everyone arrives, first thing they do is register.
-Once they register, they will be directed to the lawn next to registration and they will find their grade (we will have signs).
-Once the whole grade is there, they will all walk over to their cabins together.
-I always tell kids to find their buddy and walk together.
+Once they register, they will be directed to their cabin to drop off their belongings.
+We suggest people can coordinate with a buddy to register at the same time so they can make their way over to their cabin together.
 Most are able to bunk with who they want to.
 We don’t assign beds or particular cabins for them.
 They pick when they get there.

 Unfortunately, we can’t have kids bunk with a friend who is in a different grade.
 However, they will be able to see their friend during free time!
 We have several hours every day with free time that they can hang out with their friends.